 - Easy to set up and use

-- Buttons and display are easy to see
+- Buttons and displays are easy to see

 - Two speeds for people just beginning

-- Remote is corded so it won’t get lost and no batteries
+- The Remote is corded, so it won’t get lost, and no batteries

 - Because of pedal spacing, may not work well for larger people or people with larger legs that abduct